dddicillo/3901-tutorial/README.md

 		break if i == 2
 	end

-	The do after the condition of a while loop is optional and does not affect output.
+> Note: The do after the condition of a while loop is optional and does not affect output.

-The Until loops vary from loops of other programing languages.
-In Ruby the Until loop performs like a while loop but executes until a true condition is met.
+The `until` loops vary from loops of other programing languages.
+In Ruby the `until` loop performs like a while loop but executes until a true condition is met.
 For example:

 	i = 0
 	until i == 3